mcdemarco/dotgraph/snowstick/README.md

 ## Issues

 SnowStick stores its data in your browser's localStorage, so for it to work you must open your story in the same browser and not clear or disable your browser's local storage while reading.
 You can make changes to the story and republish it, however, without confusing SnowStick.
+(If you change the IFID, it will be treated as a different story.)

-As mentioned above, SnowStick needs to be cleared between stories.
-To read more than one story at a time, use a different browser for each story (*e.g.,* Chrome vs. Brave).
+In certain cases, such as Twine 1 stories and other stories without IFID, SnowStick will need to be cleared between stories.
+To read more than one such story at a time, use a different browser for each story (*e.g.,* Chrome vs. Brave).
+(This is not a concern for Twine 2 stories that have distinct IFIDs.)

 ## Building